Simplyalex99/EECSCalculator/README.md

 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step6.png)

-- Click on the gpa calculator extension and then enter your choice.
+Click on the gpa calculator icon and then enter your choice.
 You can now see your gpa of choice whenever you need to!

   **Note: Must also be on one of the webpages specified in the  description to calculate your choice of gpa**